Gnoll Docs Back to Dashboard

 claude plugin install gnoll

-Finally, initialize it with your API key:
+Finally, initialize it in your project with your API key:

-/tsa-init --key YOUR_API_KEY
+gnoll init --key YOUR_API_KEY

 4. Create Issues with Claude